Ovarian Cancer Statistics

 Ovarian cancer in people born overseas

-Figure 6 shows the age standardised incidence rates of ovarian cancer in Australian-born Victorian females compared to other major migrant groups, over the five-year period 2016 to 2020.
-The highest age standardised incidence rate of 5.3 was observed in those born in the Australia and New Zealand region and lowest rate of 1.8 was observed in people born in the South and Central America region.
+Figure 6 shows the age standardised incidence rates of ovarian cancer in Australian-born Victorian females compared to other major migrant groups, over the five-year period 2017 to 2021.
+The highest age standardised incidence rate of 11 was observed in those born in the Middle East and North Africa region and lowest rate of 5 was observed in people born in the South and Central America region.

 Ovarian cancer five-year relative survival